dariopellegrini/StorageDone-iOS/README.md

 ## License

-StorageDone is available under the MIT license.
+StorageDone-iOS is available under the MIT license.
 See the LICENSE file for more info.